oxid-academy/product-counter-widget/README.md

-# OXID Academy Product Counter Service
+# OXID Academy Product Counter Widget
 **This Package is part of the OXID Academy Development Basic Training.**

 ## Installation